Using Claude Code and Codex Together: The Multi-Tool Strategy

 • Codex: multi-file execution, parallel work, automation

 The key is not to expect any one tool to cover all cases.
 Copilot won’t do what Codex does across 50 files.
-Codex won’t do what Claude Code does when you’re not sure what to build.
-Build the habit of switching tools when you feel friction — friction usually means you’re using the wrong tool for the task shape.
+Codex won’t do what Claude Code does when the problem is ambiguous.
+Build the habit of switching tools when friction appears — friction usually means the wrong tool is in use for the task shape.

 Practical Starting Point